BF-FrontEnd-class-2025/group-2-hyf/planning/development-strategy.md

 ### Hiring talent section

-This feature on a branch hiring-talent-section.
+This feature on a branch `hiring-talent-section`.

 #### HTML